TL;DR:I've used decorators to generate a bunch of routes from a class.

 }

-The differences between this decorator and the autobind example are:
+The differences between this decorator and the autobind

-1. route takes an optional parameter (also called route), that allows you to specify the route to be matched.
-Optional, in that if missed out, the decorator assumes the name of the action, is also the route.
+), that allows you to specify the route to be matched.
+Optional, in that if missed out, the decorator assumes the name of the action, is also the route.- An array of the routes is managed on the instance of the controller, so the array is an instance property now.

-3. I'm passing the route param to the function, as it's often useful to know the route in the function.
+param to the function, as it's often useful to know the route in the function.

 Let's see the new code: